Trebor-Huang/history/README.md

 As a self-note here are some conventions:
 - ASCII punctuation, except for quotes, colons and anything ASCII doesn't have.
 - Keep category magic to minimum, so there is a gradient of prerequisites.
 I can't make this completely self-contained, so there will be stuff that goes unexplained.
 - **Never ever** use English jargon, unless discussing the matter of translation.
-However, use names faithfully and do not transliterate.
+However, use latin names faithfully.
+On the other hand, it would be asking too much to use Cyrillic or the Arabic script.
+So I will just note the spelling in the original language, and proceed to use latin transliterations.

 ## License